 You can provide small experiment.
 Use a potentiometer instead of the fixed resistor and then set the potentiometer to 0 resistance value.
 Switch on the power supply for the fan and start to increase the potentiometer resistance and see how the speed and noise of the fan is reduced.
 You will probably find a point where fan stops working.
 Now the logic says: if you can reduce the RPM to minimal possible value then use resistor with resistance value little bit less then value where fan stops working, right?

 Disable fan power supply, decrease the potentiometer resistance value little bit and turn on power supply again.
-With high probability the fan will stay stopped.
-Why?
+With high probability the fan will stay stopped… Why?
 In previous test, the fan was fully functional with this resistance!

 The answer is: The fan needs more power to run-up then for regular rafter power on.
 You can discover that you have to decrease resistance significantly to grants that fan will be running after power on.
 This doesn’t sound good.
 To slow down the fan as possible we need to use high resistance values.
 But we have to use lower resistance to grant the fan start.
 Can be this problem solved?

-Yes, it can.
+Yes, we can.
 To grant fan start with higher resistance, we have to “kick it” by a power pulse.
 It grants correct run-up.
 And a capacitor is exactly right thing to do that.
 During the fan power on process the capacitor generates pulse to spin the fan.

 Then on this picture, you can see my final solution:

-To provide this modification in your power supply, you have to disassemble it and solder resistor with capacitor inside the power supply.
+To provide this modification in your power supply you have to disassemble it and solder resistor with capacitor inside the power supply.

 Do not provide this modification when your power supply is plugged in!!
 In the power supply is really HIGH VOLTAGE which can cause serious injury or death.

 Cut the fan red wire and solder parallel connection of resistor and capacitor to newly created ends of the red wire.
 Take care to connect electrolytic capacitor properly.
 Contact with + sign have to be connected to power source and contact with – sign to the fan.
-When you finish soldering new parts in the power supply unit, take care to insulate new soldered joints properly.
+When you finish soldering new parts in the power supply unit take care to insulate new soldered joints properly.
 During final power supply unit assembly take care to place new parts to don’t interfere with fan or other power supply parts.